day8/re-frame/docs/WIP/README.md

 **Domino 6** is not something you need write yourself - instead it is handled for you by Reagent/Rect.
 I mention it here for completeness in order to fully close the loop.

-It is the step in which the hiccup-formatted "descriptions of required DOM", returned by Domino 5, is made real.
+It is the step in which the hiccup-formatted "descriptions of required DOM", returned by Domino 5, are made real.
 The
 browser DOM nodes are mutated by React.

-#### Similar cascades
+#### Mastering mutation

-Cascades 1-2-3 and 4-5-6 have a similarity.
+The two sub-cascades 1-2-3 and 4-5-6 have a similar structure.

-The last domino is each is mutative - it does the dirty work.
-The step immediately prior computes "descriptions" of the mutations required, and these final dominoes make it real.
+The last domino in each is mutative - it does the dirty work.
+The step immediately prior computes "descriptions" of the mutations required, and then these final mutative dominoes make those descriptions real.

-But you seldom need to worry about 3 and 6 yourself.
-It is up to re-frame to look after such mutations for you, allowing you to focus on the pure function part earlier in the chains.
-That's where your programming work will be done.
+You seldom need worry yourself about 3 and 6. re-frame looks after that.
+Instead your programming work will be done in the earlier pure-function dominoes.

 ### A Dominoes Walk Through

-Here's an example.
+The explanation above was from 60,000 feet.
+Let's now move down slightly, to 30,000 feet.
+Still high level, but a wiff more soil.

-The UI of an SPA is showing the user a list of items, and they click the "delete" button for the 3rd item in a list.
+Imagine the UI of an SPA is showing a list of items, and that the user clicks the "delete" button for the 3rd item in a list.

 In response,
 what happens within this re-frame app?
 Here's a sketch of the 6 domino cascade: